Deploy to HuaWei Cloud CCE

 Step 3: Create a Public Node Pool for the CCE Cluster

-Refer to Overview▸, users need to create a public node pool for CCE system components deployment.
-Follow the steps below to create the node pool that meets the requirements.
+Refer to Overview▸, users need to create a public node pool for CCE system components to deploy these components.
+Follow the steps below to create a compliant node pool.

 - Enter the CCE cluster details created in Step 1, click the Node Management menu, and Create Node Pool.
 It is recommended to select at least 2 nodes with 4c8G models for deploying the CCE system components.

-Step 4: Create a Dedicated CCE Node Pool for AutoMQ and Grant Delegated Authorization
+Step 4: Create IAM Delegation and AutoMQ Dedicated CCE Node Pool

-Refer to Overview▸, users need to create a dedicated node pool for AutoMQ to apply for machine instances for subsequent deployment.
-Follow the steps below to create the node pool that meets the requirements and complete the delegation authorization.
+Refer to Overview▸, users need to create a dedicated node pool for AutoMQ and the corresponding IAM delegation to facilitate subsequent instance deployment.
+Follow the steps below to create the IAM delegation and a compliant node pool.

-- Go to the CCE cluster details created in Step 1, click on the Node Management Menu, and Create Node Pool.
+- Navigate to the details of the CCE cluster created in step 1, click on the Node Management Menu, and select Create Node Pool.

-- Refer to the following documentation to set custom parameters and complete the node pool creation.
-For parameters not specified in the table, please use the default recommended values.
+- Follow the documentation below to set custom parameters and complete the creation of the node pool.
+Do not modify any parameters not explained in the table; use the default recommended values.

 When creating a node pool, only single availability zone or three availability zones are supported.
 If a different number of availability zones is selected, instances cannot be created later.